hmakelin/gisnav/docs/pages/extend_gisnav.rst

 ---------------------------------------------------
 The `ROS 2 <https://docs.ros.org/>`_ nodes can be found in the :py:mod:`.python_px4_ros2_map_nav.nodes` package.
 The package includes the :class:`.BaseNode` abstract base class which must be extended by all implementing nodes.
-The :class:`.MockGPSNode` implementation is provided for demonstration to help you get started with your own `Custom Node`_.
+The :class:`.MockGPSNode` implementation is provided for demonstration to help you get started with your own node.

 .. _Extend BaseNode: